 If you don’t have corn masa hanging around the house and don’t want to buy a whole bag for two tablespoons, you can substitute flour or even leave it out.

-The recipe calls for semi-sweet baking chocolate.
+This recipe for chocolate chili calls for semi-sweet baking chocolate.
 If you prefer, use bittersweet or dark chocolate for less sugar.

 Have you ever tried the Chocolate Hummus sold at Trader Joe’s?
 (I see that other stores have versions of this product, but I haven’t tried them so can’t recommend them from personal experience.)